 Spelt Carrot Cake with Lemon Cream Cheese Frosting

-This simple, one layer spelt carrot cake has a delightful lemon cream cheese frosting and makes a wonderful Easter cake.
-Top it with your favourite Easter treats.
+This simple, one-layer spelt carrot cake has a delightful lemon cream cheese frosting and makes a wonderful Easter cake.
+Top it with your favourite Easter treats for a festive touch.
+That said, while it makes a beautiful centre piece for your Easter table, this cake is delicious enough to be enjoyed all year round.

-This recipe for spelt carrot cake first appeared on the Culinary Jumble in March 2017.
+This recipe for spelt carrot cake first appeared on The Culinary Jumble in March 2017.
+Since then, it has remained one of my go-to bakes whenever I want something simple yet utterly delicious.

-The recipe originates from a supermarket leaflet, but I have absolutely no recollection of which shop.
-That said, it is a very classic carrot cake recipe, with no twists or additional extras.
+The original recipe came from a supermarket leaflet years ago, though I have no recollection of which shop.
+That said, it follows a classic carrot cake formula with no fancy twists or unexpected additions.
+It’s just a beautifully simple, well-balanced cake that lets the flavours shine.

 If you’re here, it’s likely that you are on the (Easter egg) hunt for spring favourites.
 Here are some of my best Easter recipes: